Shaurya07-hub/HONEY-CHILLI-POTATO-/README.md

-Want a tounge twisting recipe at home?
-Honey chilli potato is perfect Sunday brunch for You.
-Crispy potato fingers glazed with a honey chilli sauce.
-A crispy snack with a lot of nutritional value a delicious recipe with cooking method and ingredients.
+Crispy Honey Chilli Potatoes are a super addictive snack – fried potato fingers are tossed in a sesame honey chilli sauce that’s sweet and spicy and will give you sticky fingers that you’ll be licking.